Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

     ## FWDAPLAG -0.07335584 -0.29693216 -0.009235051  1.000000000  0.130915221
     ## BCKGTLAG  0.01310314 -0.10637791  0.235975356  0.130915221  1.000000000

-## Clean Data 2
+## Modify Data 01

-The following code chunk creates additional variables needed for the binary logistic regression, ordinal logistic regression, and multiple regression analyses and removes variables that will not be used.
+The following code chunk creates additional variables needed for the binary logistic regression, ordinal logistic regression, and multiple regression analyses.
 It first creates a new variable called `CRECbinary` that converts the `CRECEIVE` variable into a dichotomous variable.
 It then creates a series of dummy variables for the nominal `CAT` variable to use in multiple regression analysis.

 ``` r
 Sample90to95B %>%